krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 **iprop_resync_timeout**
     (Delta time string.)
 Specifies the amount of time to wait for a full propagation to complete.
-This is optional in configuration files, and is used by slave KDCs only.
+This is optional in configuration files, and is used by replica KDCs only.
 The default value is 5 minutes (``5m``).
 New in release 1.11.

 **iprop_logfile**